cmmr/ecodive/joss/paper.md

 complexity, meaning their computational cost scales quadratically with the number of samples ($n$).
 As microbiome and ecological studies grow to include thousands of samples, this quadratic scaling creates a significant bottleneck, demanding immense processing time and memory.
-This issue is further compounded by computationally intensive phylogenetic metrics like Faith's PD [@Faith1992] and the UniFrac distance family [@Lozupone2005; @Lozupone2007; @Chen2012;
-@Chang2011].

 A second challenge is the fragmentation of diversity metrics across numerous R packages.
 Researchers often need to install and manage a suite of dependencies